Grand Princess: 2017 whale incident

-On 9 August 2017, a dead humpback whale was found stuck on the bow of the ship after it docked in Ketchikan, Alaska.
+On 9 August 2017, a dead humpback whale was found stuck on the bow of the ship after it docked at Ketchikan, Alaska.
 Princess Cruises issued a statement that said "It is unknown how or when this happened as the ship felt no impact.
 It is also unknown, at this time, whether the whale was alive or already deceased before becoming lodged on the bow."
-It was the second time in two years that a whale had been carried into an Alaska port on the bow of a cruise ship.
+It was the second time in two years that a whale had been carried into an Alaskan port on the bow of a cruise ship.